JohnAlbin/drupal-twig-extensions/README.md

 addDrupalExtensions(twigOrTwing, {
   // Set the active theme's machine name; defaults to 'stark'.
   active_theme: 'zen',

   // Set the active theme's path.
 Uses the active_theme name to
   // determine the default value.
 Core themes default to
   // 'core/themes/[active_theme]'.
 Other themes default to
   // 'themes/custom/[active_theme]'.
   active_theme_path: 'themes/contrib/zen',

+  // Set the base_url of the Drupal install; defaults to '/'.
+  base_url: '/',

+  // Override any of Drupal's default stream wrappers.
+  // Or add your own stream wrappers; new stream wrappers will be
+  // merged with the default ones.
+  streamWrapper: {
+    'public://': 'sites/default/files',
+    'private://': 'sites/default/private',
+    'temporary://': 'sites/default/tmp',
+  },

   // Override any of Drupal's default date_format patterns.
-  // Or add your own custom formats.
+  // Or add your own custom formats; new formats will be merged
+  // with the default ones.
   date_format: {
     long: 'Y-m-d H:i:s',
   },